 Studio photographers will appreciate that the Nikon Df (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the D600 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D600 was succeeded by the Nikon D610.
+Both the D600 and the Df have been discontinued, but can regularly be found used on eBay.
+The D600 was replaced by the Nikon D610, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.